 We do so not through calls, emails, fax or pigeon mail, but through human interaction.
 Vantage Point specializes in intensive outpatient and inpatient treatment, either putting you in touch with resources in your area to help you progress in your recovery, or giving you a place to completely dedicate yourself to recovery away from work and family.

 Here’s a general overview of the tools we use at Vantage Point to fight your stress and help you get to a place in your mind where you can move on from the trauma:

-- Psychotherapy – this is a long-term treatment tool that requires trust, transparency, and regularly scheduled sessions.
+- Psychotherapy – this is a long-term Complex Trauma treatment tool that requires trust, transparency, and regularly scheduled sessions.
 Psychotherapy involves an investigation of the mind of sorts, where a professional will help you rummage through your thoughts and identify – and deal with – your greatest fears and neurosis.
 They can also teach you to cope with possible triggers.

 - Group Therapy – Sometimes, the only way to really accept your condition fully is to see how others have dealt with similar problems in their life.
 Group therapy exists to provide a space for PTSD-strugglers to express themselves.
 If you ever felt the need to say anything at all, this is the place.

 - Medication – In extreme cases, before the healing process can begin, damage control is more important and pressing.
 Some trauma develops into severe depression and anxiety – anti-anxiety medication can then be prescribed to beat back at the symptoms.